 One of the most popular explanations for this tradition is that these triangular foods represent Haman's three-cornered hat.
 However, because it has been argued that this style of hat wasn't popular during this time period, there are a lot of other, lesser-known explanations for why we eat triangular-shaped foods at Purim.

 It is written that King Ahasuerus reigned from India to Ethiopia, from "Hodu to Kush."
 In Hebrew, the word hodu means both "India" and "turkey."
 Thus, some people eat turkey on Purim while others eat Ethiopian dishes such as Ethiopian lentils.
-To incorporate a turkey dish into your Purim meal, try roast turkey with caramelized onion-balsamic gravy or panko-crusted turkey cutlets with cranberry and pear chutney.
+To incorporate a turkey dish into your Purim meal, try roast turkey with mushroom gravy or panko-crusted turkey cutlets with cranberry and pear chutney.

 Queen Esther is said to have eaten a vegetarian diet in order to keep kosher while living in King Achashverosh's Palace.
 In her honor, many people serve a meatless meal for their Purim feast.
 Along those lines, it is reported that Esther's diet consisted of nuts, seeds, grains, and legumes.
 This is one explanation behind the custom to eat poppy seeds during the holiday, which turn up most iconically in Ashkenazi hamantaschen as mohn filling.